Golden parachutes under the threat of accidents: The first-best problem

-In the subsequent analysis, the study of the first-best problem \eqref{eq:firstbestV} is divided into two separate investigations depending on the ratio $\delta$.
-Namely, when $\delta = 1$, the problem can be easily tackled with the aforementioned Karush--Kuhn--Tucker method, while this classical method is not successful to provide a complete characterisation of the first-best value function when $\delta \neq 1$.
-Nevertheless, under the additional condition $\gamma\delta > 1$, we can identify the first-best value function as the unique viscosity solution of the following obstacle problem:
+We introduce the notation $v^{\smalltext{\rm FB}}(y)$ to denote the maximal reward obtained by the principal while maintaining the utility of the agent at the level $y \in \R$.
+This function is referred to as the first-best value function, and it holds that $V^{\rm P,FB} = v^{\smalltext{\rm FB}}(u(R)).$ In the subsequent analysis, the study of the first-best value function and consequently the first-best problem \eqref{eq:firstbestV} is divided into two separate investigations based on the ratio $\delta$ of the impatience levels of the agent and the principal.
+Specifically, when $\delta = 1$, the problem can be easily tackled with the aforementioned Karush--Kuhn--Tucker method, while this classical method is not successful to provide a complete characterisation of the first-best value function when the two discount rates differ.
+Nonetheless, for $\delta \neq 1$ and under the additional condition $\gamma\delta > 1$, we can identify the first-best value function as the unique viscosity solution of the following obstacle problem: